Standard weight Fire StaffAs used by most beginner and non-contact Fire Staff users.

 - Soft padded grip style handle making for an extremely comfortable and durable handle design.

-Practice Phantom breakdown staff ends are perfect for those non fire situations, but still hold a great effect with holographic tape ends you can still use these for practice or performance where the light bounces beautifully off the reflective tape ends.
-Silicone knobs ends mean that you can use this inside and protect your tiled flooring and toes you can even bounce these on hard surfaces for an extra cool look and trick with minimal noise.
+Practice Phantom breakdown staff ends are perfect for those non-fire situations, but still, hold a significant effect with holographic tape ends.
+You can use these for practice or performance where the light bounces beautifully off the reflective tape ends.
+Silicone knob ends mean that you can use this inside and protect your tiled flooring and toes you can even bounce these on hard surfaces for a new fresh look and trick with minimal noise.

 Practice your moves with these highly decorated poles then if you want to upgrade to wicked Kevlar(R) ends which we also sell separately.